Controllable Video Generation with Provable Disentanglement: Experiments

+which ensures each latent dimension corresponds to a specific and interpretable motion attribute, e.g., eye blinking or head shaking.
 Our experimental procedure begins with randomly sampling two distinct video sequences, as illustrated in the first row of Figure~\ref{fig:control2}.
 We then selectively modify the latent dimension corresponding to eye blinking dynamics in the second line.
 Subsequently, we modify a second latent dimension controlling head shaking motion while maintaining the previously adjusted eye blinking pattern in the last line.
 The results show naturalistic head movements from left to right, synchronized with the preserved eye blinking, illustrating our model's capability for independent yet coordinated control of multiple motion components.